 Sleep improves athletic performance!

-New Year's resolutions: Every third German has set a goal for 2021 to do more sport.
-Our athletic performance is closely related to our sleep patterns.
-So why sleep is so important for athletes and how you can optimally combine your sporting activity and your sleep behavior in order to easily achieve your goals for 2021, we will show you here.
+New Year's resolutions: One in three Germans has set themselves the goal for 2021 to do more sport.
+Our sporting performance is closely linked to our sleeping behavior.
+Here we will show you why sleep is so important for athletes and how you can optimally combine your sporting activity and your sleeping behavior to easily achieve your goals in 2021.

 Table of Contents

-1. Why is sport so important to us?
+1. Why is sport so important for us?

 3. Better performance through more sleep